 How Much Can You Make from Vacation Rentals?

-Your location will greatly determine the price and occupancy rate of your vacation rentals.
-Assuming a 50% occupancy rate at $100, that equals an annual gross income of $18,250 per rental.
+Your location will greatly determine your vacation rentals’ price and occupancy rate.
+Assuming a 50% occupancy rate at $100 equals an annual gross income of $18,250 per rental.

 10. Produce Timber or Firewood

 If your one-acre property is part of a forest, selling wood is an option.
 One acre is not much in terms of timber production.

 Still, you may potentially get a forestry company to pay you for harvesting all the wood, which could potentially (depending on the type of wood) bring in a noticeable one-time income.
 You can also maintain the forest and sell off firewood in a sustainable manner.

 How Much Can You Make from Firewood Production?